Good software quality attributes

 To excel in this attribute, having a skilled product owner with a clear vision is essential.
 Collecting user stories at the beginning, having a competent designer, and doing prototyping are equally vital.
 Additionally, considering users with different types of disabilities (such as color blindness, etc.) is also essential.
 Even though all software-driven systems are designed with ease of use in mind, not all manage to achieve it.

 The software’s functionality is its ability to perform the intended functions as specified in the requirements (such as User requirements, Software requirements, and Software design specifications).
-A good software application should include all the necessary features required for users to complete their tasks or workflows, as was intended in the product vision.
+A good software system should include all the necessary features required for users to complete their tasks or workflows, as was intended in the product vision.

 Equally important to functional requirements are non-functional requirements, which require efficient collaboration between the product owner and system architects to decide on which technologies to use and more.
 Thus, it falls upon the developers to ensure correct implementation based on the specifications, leading us to the next attribute, “correctness.”